-Managers do not necessarily have all the skills themselves or in their organization to tackle those problems.
+Executives do not necessarily have all the skills themselves or in their organization to tackle those problems.
 They therefore need and do seek external help.
 The help they seek can be provided on a very personal level (hence the rise of “coaching” services), or at the Institutional level – this is where Management Consultants now come to play.

-Management Consulting therefore is about unlocking those bottlenecks that arise from the managerial activities, at the institutional level.
+Management Consulting therefore is about unlocking the bottlenecks that arise from managerial activities and questions, at the institutional level.

 Management Consultants do this with a variety of tools and roles that are familiar to managers: